jonggyup/FragPicker/README.md

 >4) NVMe SSD: Intel NVMe Optane SSD 905P 960GB

 ### 1. Evaluation Setup
+***Warning***
 The evaluation source codes are written under an assumption that the mount point is /mnt without interference with other application.
-Therefore, the evaluation codes will umount and mount /mnt.
+Therefore, the evaluation codes will continuously umount and mount /mnt.
 Therefore, we hope you make sure nothing important is in /mnt.
 Also, the experiments should be performed with sudo.
 #### 1-1.
 Install dependencies
 ```
 ./dep.sh